Brandon-Johns/monash-thesis-template-latex-reworked/readme.md

 # Monash University Thesis Template
 This template is based on the version provided on the ENG Graduate Research Moodle (Downloaded in 2023).

-The template is set for thesis including published works, but can be changed for traditional thesis.

-It is compliant with the Monash University requirements.
+Compliant with the Monash University requirements.

 The complied PDF looks like [this](./Thesis.pdf).

+Good for both
+- Traditional thesis
+- Thesis including published works.

 ## My Changes